Multi Criteria Overlay Analysis (QGIS3)¶

 Vector vs Raster Overlays

 You can do the overlay analysis on vector layers using geoprocessing tools such as buffer, dissolve, difference and intersection.
 This method is ideal if you wanted to find a binary suitable/non-suitable answer and you are working with a handful of layers.
+You can review our video tutorial on Locating A New Bicycle Parking Station using Multicriteria Overlay Analysis for a step-by-step guide on this approach.

 Working in the raster space gives you a ranking of the suitability - not just the best suited site.
 It also allows you to combine any number of input layers easily and assign different weights to each criteria.
 In general, this is the preferred approach for site suitability.